MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 5. If the OAuth token is valid (e.g. it has not expired or been tampered with), Genesys Cloud will let the request through to the targeted API.
 If the token is invalid, Genesys Cloud will return a 401 (Unauthorized) HTTP status code.

-**Call Out** An OAuth authentication token has a limited shelf life and will expire.
-It is the responsiblity of the applicaiton or script to be able re-authenticate when a token expires.
+**Call Out** An OAuth token has a limited shelf life and will expire.
+It is the responsiblity of the application or script to re-authenticate itself when a token expires.

 While this seems a lot of work, in practice if you use the Genesys Cloud SDKs, the process of authentication is extremely simple.